Kaisrlik/mender-artifact/Documentation/artifact-format-v3.md

 The `artifact_provides` is a key-value store, where the value is either a string, or an array of strings.

+By default, when using mender-artifact, for `rootfs-image` payloads, a `rootfs-image.version` key is created, and for module images, a `rootfs-image.MODULE.version` key is created, where `MODULE` is the payload type.
+This behavior can be, and is expected to be, tweaked by Update Module generators.
+For example it can use a different name than `MODULE` to separate `artifact_provides` data for different apps, or it can move the key out of the `rootfs-image` namespace and into a different namespace, such as `data-part`, to prevent it from being cleared when a new `rootfs-image` update is installed.

 #### `artifact_depends`

 The `artifact_depends` section in the `type-info` file is a set of parameters